SEND and Inclusion

 Hello, my name is Miss Warr.
 I have worked at Long Lawford Primary School for 6 years as a Teaching Assistant.
 I have recently started my new role as a Learning Mentor.
 This means I am here to support all children with any worries or concerns they may have whilst in school.
 My aim is to make the children feel happy, supported and settled through tailored interventions.
 These are designed to increase emotional literacy, resilience, social skills and self-esteem.
 I enjoy celebrating their successes and watching them grow.

 Hello my name is Mrs Scott, I work as a Nurture Teaching Assistant at Long Lawford Primary School.
 I have worked as a TA for over 15 years.
 In my role doing Nurture interventions, I help the children with social skills and emotional needs.
 I also help them to build up their self-esteem and confidence.
 In these sessions, we complete activities, play games, use art and Lego to express ourselves.
 We work through situations and scenarios and most importantly we have fun.
 I like to make the children smile and feel comfortable whilst in the nurture setting.

 Hello, my name is Miss Rees and I work as a Learning Mentor at Long Lawford Primary School.
 This means that I am available for all the children to talk to about anything that they are finding concerning during their school day.
 This could be extra support during a tough time at home, difficulties in class, with friends, homework support etc. I have a very nurturing outlook and am often seen playing games and building lego models whilst engaging in conversations with children!

-I have worked at this school in a support role for over seven years and also have a daughter of my own.
+I have worked at this school in a support role for over 10 years and also have a daughter of my own.
 I look forward to working with your children whenever they need a little extra support to keep them moving forward.